mmernik/net-almanac/trunk/almanac/README.txt

 Some notes to run the server.

-Before you run, you need to install django: http://www.djangoproject.com/download/ and tags: http://code.google.com/p/django-tagging/
+Before you run, you need to install django v1.0: http://www.djangoproject.com/download/ and tags v0.3: http://code.google.com/p/django-tagging/

 Run 'python manage.py syncdb' to sync the database and load the data.
 Note this command will overwrite your local database.